parth-shettiwar/Robustness-of-Prefix-Tuning/README.md

 # Robustness-of-Prefix-Tuning
-This work has been done as part of the capstone project at Univertsity of California, Los Angeles Team Members:
+This work has been done as part of the capstone project at University of California, Los Angeles Team Members:
 * Parth Shettiwar
 * Rohit Sunchu